Individualism: Ideals and Constraints

 The project has two purposes.
 The first is to study the grounds for adopting individualism in moral and political thinking.
 Why are individualists individualists?
 One standard explanation is that their belief in liberal rights and liberties makes them individualist.
 However, this puts the cart before the horse.
 Individualists believe in those things because they are individualists—not the other way around.
 Therefore, ”why individualism?” is a warranted question.

 The second purpose is to study how conservative norms affect individualist values, with particular focus on norms that constrain LGBT individuals (lesbian, gay, bisexual, and transgender).
 For instance, in some non-individualist cultures traditional norms make it difficult, or even impossible, for many LGBT individuals to be the persons they want to be and lead the lives they want to lead.
 The project aims to outline this influence in greater philosophical detail.

 Analytic philosophy usually progresses through theoretical analyses of concepts and arguments.
 However, the purposes of this project involve practical considerations of real-world problems.
 Therefore, a qualitative interview study will be conducted with LGBT individuals in Georgia, aiming to learn about their experiences.
 How are they affected by traditional Georgian norms?
 How do they cope with such social constraints?
 What are their stories?

-If you are a Georgian LGBT individual interested in participating in the study, or want to learn more about the research project, please visit this page (on this website) for more information.
+If you are a Georgian LGBT individual interested in participating in the study, or want to learn more about the research project, please visit this page for more information.

 The results from the project will be presented in international peer-reviewed journals, but also through popular texts on this website and in editorially run media (mainly Swedish and English).